MiniBooNE and MicroBooNE Combined Fit to a 3+1 Sterile Neutrino Scenario: Fit Details

 There are three physics parameters in the 3+1 model relevant to these two experiments: the sterile mass splitting $\Delta m_{4i}^2 \equiv \Delta m^2$ (where we assume degeneracy for $i \in \{1,2,3\}$) and the two mixings of the new mass eigenstate to the electron weak eigenstate $|U_{e4}|^2$ and muon weak eigenstate $|U_{\mu4}|^2$.
 Different combinations of these parameters will induce different rates of $\nu_e$ appearance as well as $\nu_\mu$ and $\nu_e$ disappearance in the MiniBooNE and MicroBooNE detectors.
 In each case the oscillation probability depends upon the true neutrino energy, $E$, and baseline of each event, $L$.

 The oscillation prediction in MiniBooNE is determined by a simple reweighting of the MiniBooNE $\nu_\mu\rightarrow\nu_e$ simulation using the oscillation formulae (Eqs.~\ref{osc}).
-This direct method is not possible for the MicroBooNE $1e1p$ CCQE analysis, as only limited simulation information for this analysis is available~\cite{hepdata:1953568}.
+This direct method is not possible for the MicroBooNE analyses, as only limited simulation information for each analysis is available~\cite{hepdata:1953568,hepdata.114862.v2}.
 Instead, for MicroBooNE, we use the MiniBooNE BNB simulation to obtain a ratio between the nominal intrinsic $\nu_e$ background prediction and the $\nu_e$ appearance prediction at the MicroBooNE baseline as a function of true neutrino energy, using the BNB flux prediction at the MicroBooNE location.
 This ratio, combined with the intrinsic $\nu_e$ simulation provided by MicroBooNE allows us to obtain a $\nu_e$ appearance prediction in MicroBooNE.
-We use the same procedure to account for $\nu_e$ disappearance.
-However, we neglect $\nu_\mu$ disappearance in the MicroBooNE prediction, as the $\nu_\mu$ background contamination in MicroBooNE's $1e1p$ analysis is sub-dominant and the simulation information for the $\nu_\mu$ contribution is not provided by MicroBooNE.
+We use the same procedure to account for $\nu_e$ disappearance in both analyses and $\nu_\mu$ disappearance in the inclusive analysis.
+We neglect $\nu_\mu$ disappearance in the MicroBooNE $1e1p$ CCQE prediction, as the $\nu_\mu$ background contamination in MicroBooNE's $1e1p$ analysis is sub-dominant and the simulation information for the $\nu_\mu$ contribution is not provided by MicroBooNE.
+In the MicroBooNE inclusive analysis, we consider only four of the seven channels: the $\nu_e$ and $\nu_\mu$ CC fully-contained (FC) and partially-contained (PC) samples.
+This is because energy reconstruction information is not provided for the remaining for the remaining three $\pi^0$-based samples.
 We also note that $\nu_\mu \to \nu_\tau$ neutral-current backgrounds in MiniBooNE's electron neutrino measurement are not included in the prediction; however, this effect is expected to be small.
 An example of this oscillation prediction is shown in Figure~\ref{fig:osc_ex}.